microsoft/fhir-codegen/README.md

 The image is configured to run the CLI as its default entry point.
 To generate FHIR 4.0.1 TypeScript interfaces to a file on your _host_ computer's ./out directory, for example, simply pass the arguments as input to the container runtime, like so:

-  `docker run -it --rm -v `pwd`/out:/out <whatever>/fhir-codegen:latest --load-r4 4.0.1 --language TypeScript --output-path /out`
+  ``docker run -it --rm -v `pwd`/out:/out <whatever>/fhir-codegen:latest --load-r4 4.0.1 --language TypeScript --output-path /out``

-The above command binds a ./out directory (in your current working directory) to the output directory of fhir-codegen-cli running within the container, so you output will persist after the container exits and is removed.
+The above command binds an ./out directory (within your current working directory) to the output directory of fhir-codegen-cli running within the container, so you output will persist after the container exits and is removed.

 # Contributing